mikedef/CarND-Vehicle-Detection/README.md

 Next I will extract features based on different color cars looking at each color spaces.
 The sample below looks at RGB color space, but I decided on using the LUV color space based on the performance of the classifier.

 ![alt text][image4]

+### Spatial Binning

+Next I will look at how reducing the resolution will effect how well I can detect features.

+![alt text][image5]

+This reduces the images resolution but we can still make out the vehicle enough to capture valid information

+## Classifying Images

+Next I will build a classifier to tell if a image is a vehicle or not.
+I ended up using a Random Forest model using a grid search that returned 99.35% accuracy on the test set.

+### Sliding Window Search

+A sliding window approach has been implemented, where overlapping tiles in each test image are classified as vehicle or non-vehicle.

+![alt text][image6]